vorth/vzome-sharing/_posts/2025-01-28-6-BG1-Struts-for-SLS-Printing-16-18-05-208Z.md

 {% endcomment %}

-This approximates the original BG1 struts from Zometool, no longer available, necessary for building certain Archimedean solids exactly.
+[Zometool](https://zometool.com) originally produced these "BG1" struts, having the length of B1 struts but in the green direction, for the purpose of building certain Archimedean solids exactly.
+A few years ago, I wrote [an essay about these struts](https://observablehq.com/@vorth/five-tetrahedra) that tells the whole story.
+In that essay, I offered to model these struts in case anyone wanted to 3D-print them, and now someone has accepted my offer... so here they are, as a vZome design and a [downloadable STL file](https://vorth.github.io/vzome-sharing/2025/01/28/16-09-15-947Z-6-BG1-Struts-for-SLS-Printing/bg1-for-sls-printing-6.stl).

 <figure style="width: 87%; margin: 5%">

   <vzome-viewer style="width: 100%; height: 60dvh"
         src="https://vorth.github.io/vzome-sharing/2025/01/28/16-18-05-208Z-6-BG1-Struts-for-SLS-Printing/6-BG1-Struts-for-SLS-Printing.vZome" >